EPCCed/Activities/Activities/Sort/Readme.md

 ## Scenario

 To run this activity place the coloured object source and place the ball sinks nearby.

 You can optionally prepare an A3 sheet with the numbered of colour objects you have along the y-axis and the number of people involved in the activity on the x-axis (see the diagram below), you can then get your participants to register their scores as they complete the activity.

-Explain to your audience that you are going to demonstrate the benefits of doing things in parallelis.
-Tell them that they can only use one hand for this task and only process one object at a time so if you are using coloured balls you can only have one coloured ball in your hand at a time - this helps to level the playing field as some people, if their hands are large, will be able to handle more than one object at a time.
+Explain to your audience that you are going to demonstrate the benefits of doing things in parallel.
+Tell them that they can only use one hand for this task and only process one object at a time so if you are using coloured balls you can only have one coloured ball in your hand at a time.
+This helps to level the playing field as some people, if their hands are large, will be able to handle more than one object at a time.

 You then:

-* Get one person to sort as many coloured objects as they can in 30s.
+* Get one person to sort as many coloured objects as they can in e.g. 30s.
 * Count the objects they have sorted.
 Note down the score and/or get the participant to add a sticky dot or mark with a pen to the chart as shown below.
 * Make sure the objects are well shuffled in the source container.